 Also in 2012, I appear as the ‘Celebrity Narrator’ in the L.A. production of ‘Natalie Portman: the Musical.’
 Playing at the Chromolume Theatre until the end of September.

 ‘And who better to narrate these proceedings but Mr. Samuel L. Jackson (Malik Aziz) in uber-cool mode, who spices things up intermittently with badass attitude and commentary.’ – Lovell Estelle III, L.A.
 Weekly, ‘Natalie Portman: the Musical’

 ‘Malik Aziz’s performance as (Samuel L.) Jackson is well worth the price of admission (I got chills when he started quoting Pulp Fiction).’ – Chantel Donnan, Music In Press

-The last one for 2012 was the one that earned my ‘card’: a quick spot in the Adult Swim spoof infomercial, ‘You’re Whole’:
+In 2012 I that earned my ‘card’ being an astronaut: a quick spot in the Adult Swim spoof infomercial, ‘You’re Whole’:

 Most recently if you didn’t catch me on the stage in a revival of ‘Natalie Portman’, you and your kids may have spotted me as Joe the Delivery Man in an episode of Nick at Nite’s ‘See Dad Run’: